angus-ai/angus-doc/sdk/restful/index.rst

 The response contains an absolute url on the resource (the job), the status, here 201 (**CREATED**), because a synchronous call was requested.

-You can get back the resource with the new given url.
+You can get back the resource with the new replied url.

 .. code-block:: console